Exercise stress test (exercise ECG): protocols, evaluation & termination

 The recovery period after termination of exercise

 The recovery period starts immediately once the patient stops cycling/running.
-The patient is placed in supine position (i.e lying horizontally) which increases the venous return to the heart.
+The patient is placed in the supine position which increases the venous return to the heart.
 The increased venous return will subsequently increase cardiac preload (a greater blood volume is returned to the left ventricle).
-Increased preload causes increased workload on the myocardium of the left ventricle and that may provoke myocardial ischemia due to increased oxygen consumption in the myoardium.
+Increased preload causes increased workload on the myocardium of the left ventricle and that may provoke myocardial ischemia due to increased oxygen consumption in the myocardium.
 Some patients only display ischemic ECG changes during the recovery period.
 Note that ECG recording continues during the entire recovery period, which is usually 6 to 8 minutes.
 The exercise test is terminated once all parameters (listed above) have returned to baseline values.

 Termination of exercise